Picture this scenario. You are out in the woods and lost, and you’ve eaten through all the food in your day pack.

-Moss and lichen can be consumed in survival situations.
-In fact, several cultures have used moss and lichen as a food staple for centuries.
+Moss and Lichen can be consumed in survival situations.
+Several cultures have used moss and Lichen as food staples for centuries.
 However, they’re highly acidic and can cause a terrible stomachache when eaten raw.
 If possible, rinse them thoroughly for several minutes before consuming them.

-Here is a guide on where to find moss and lichen and how to identify the difference between each species.
-There are also some helpful hints on how to prepare the moss and lichen before eating it.
+Here is a guide on where to find moss and Lichen and how to identify the difference between each species.
+There are also helpful hints on preparing the moss and Lichen before eating it.

 Can You Eat Moss?